vpulim/node-soap/Readme.md

 - wsdl_headers: custom HTTP headers to be sent on WSDL requests.
 - wsdl_options: custom options for the request module on WSDL requests.
 - disableCache: don't cache WSDL files, request them every time.
+- overridePromiseSuffix: If your wsdl operations contains names with Async suffix, you will need to override the default promise suffix to a custom one, default: `Async`.

 Note: for versions of node >0.10.X, you may need to specify `{connection: 'keep-alive'}` in SOAP headers to avoid truncation of longer chunked responses.